The Weyl groupoids of $\mathfrak{sl}(m|n)$ and $\mathfrak{osp}(r|2n)$: Introduction

 Our first main result is a formulation of the general construction of Cartan graphs and Weyl groupoids from \cite{HeckenbergerSchneider} in more convenient graphical language, see \cref{weylcartandefinitions}.
 Moreover, in \cref{contragredientcartan} we generalize the construction of Cartan graphs for finite-dimensional contragredient Lie superalgebras from \cite{HeckenbergerYamane} to regular symmetrizable contragredient Lie superalgebras, and show that this is equivalent to the combinatorial definition from \cite{HeckenbergerSchneider}.
 In particular, this implies that we actually obtained a Cartan graph.
-In comparison to \cite{HeckenbergerSchneider} and we put the focus on the Borel subalgebras instead of the Cartan data, which is advantageous from the perspective of Lie theory.
+In comparison to \cite{HeckenbergerSchneider} we put the focus on the Borel subalgebras instead of the Cartan data, which is advantageous from the perspective of Lie theory.
 This point of view allows us to compare this notion of Weyl groupoid to other constructions in the theory of Lie superalgebras, see \cref{groupoidcomparison}.
 In \cref{weylgroupoidautos} we show that the automorphism group of an object of the Weyl groupoid $\weylgrpd$ of a contragredient Lie superalgebra coincides with its Weyl group.

 Our second result is an explicit description of the Cartan graphs and Weyl groupoids for the Lie superalgebras $\lie{sl}(m|n)$, $\lie{osp}(2m+1|2n)$ and $\lie{osp}(2m|2n)$.
-For this we first recall some standard results about the realizations of these Lie superalgebras as contragredient Lie superalgebras, which amounts to classifying all Borel subalgebras up to conjugation.
+These Weyl groupoids were previously considered in \cite{AndruskiewitschAngionoSurvey}.
+We provide a detailed, different description in terms of partitions.
+For this we first recall some standard results about the realizations of $\lie{sl}(m|n)$, $\lie{osp}(2m+1|2n)$ and $\lie{osp}(2m|2n)$ as contragredient Lie superalgebras, which amounts to classifying all Borel subalgebras up to conjugation.
 Based on \cite[\S 3]{Musson} we describe the Borel subalgebras (up to conjugation) in terms of partitions $\lambda$ fitting in an $m\times n$-rectangle.
 Given such a partition (and an additional sign $\eps\in\{+,-\}$ in the case of $\lie{osp}(2m|2n)$) one can easily construct a Borel subalgebra $\lie{b}(\lambda)$ (resp.~$\lie{b}(\lambda,\eps)$), see \cref{constructionBorelsl,constructionBoreloddosp,constructionBorelevenosp} for details.
 To determine the Cartan graphs we also need an explicit description of the the Cartan data for all Borel subalgebras, which we compute in \cref{cartancomputation}.

 An observation crucial to determining the Cartan graphs of the Lie superalgebras $\lie{sl}(m|n)$, $\lie{osp}(2m+1|2n)$ and $\lie{osp}(2m|2n)$ is that the combinatorial description of Borel subalgebras in terms of partitions allows for a convenient description of the odd reflections: an odd reflection corresponds to adding or removing a certain box to (resp.~from) $\lambda$, see \cref{oddreflectionpartition} for details.
 This makes it very easy to describe the shape of the Cartan graph in concrete examples, see \cref{cartangraphshape}.
 In \cref{cartanmatrices} we compute the Serre matrices, which are obtained from the Cartan data computed in \cref{borelsandcartan}.
 Finally we determine the Coxeter relations in their Weyl groupoids.
 Somewhat surprisingly, these are as one would expect from the Serre matrices, see \cref{coxeterrelations}.